hdShang/arxiv-daily/docs/cs-CV/2025-11-13/papers/251110142v1-split-layer-enhancing-implicit-neural-representation-by-maximizing-t.md

 ---
 layout: default
-title: Split-Layer: Enhancing Implicit Neural Representation by Maximizing the Dimensionality of Feature Space
+title: "Split-Layer: Enhancing Implicit Neural Representation by Maximizing the Dimensionality of Feature Space"
 ---

 # Split-Layer: Enhancing Implicit Neural Representation by Maximizing the Dimensionality of Feature Space